Pentacles-A/To-Do-List-API/README.md

 - Due dates must be in ISO format

 ---
-If you read this up to this point, consider starring the repo and feel free to share, adapt and improved upon in your own projects. 😉
+If you managed to read up to this point, I'm grateful I didn't bore you out.
+Kindly consider starring the repo and feel free to share, clone, adapt and improved upon in your own projects.
+Arigato! 😉